 French director/writer Quentin Dupieux made an appearance seemingly out of nowhere with his third film Rubber (2010), a parody of a monster movie featuring a killer tire that turned into a completely insane meta-fiction that wound in the audience watching it and kept screwing with conventions.
 The film became a word of mouth hit at international film festivals.

 Rubber alone would have been enough to have given Quentin Dupieux a cult reputation.
 He had earlier made Nonfilm (2002) and Steak (2007), neither of which seem to be widely seen outside France.
 Before that, Dupieux has maintained a career as an electronic musician under the name Mr Oizo (he also composes this film’s score under that name).
-Wrong was Dupieux’s fourth film and he subsequently went onto make the unrelated Wrong Cops (2013) and Reality (2014), Keep an Eye Out (2018), Deerskin (2019) and Mandibles (2020), all in a similar gonzo surrealist vein.
+Wrong was Dupieux’s fourth film and he subsequently went onto make the unrelated Wrong Cops (2013) and Reality (2014), Keep an Eye Out (2018), Deerskin (2019), Mandibles (2020), Incredible But True (2022) and Smoking Causes Coughing (2022), all in a similar gonzo surrealist vein.

 We are certainly back in Quentin Dupieux territory as the film opens on a pan around the surreal image of a group of firemen gathered in the middle of the street, one appearing to be squatting to go to the toilet in the middle of the road, another calmly texting, as all the while a burning van is ignored on the side of the road.
 You keep waiting for things to get as crazed as Stephen Spinella’s opening monologue at the opening of Rubber but Dupieux is determined to leave Wrong as a slow burner that just sits on the edge of the mind-spinningly weird.